 Our goal is to connect interested students to internship and work-based learning opportunities throughout their education.
 In addition, we’re committed to helping you prepare for employment by providing a variety of resources that will help your resume and applications stand out during any job or internship search!

 Looking for help with resumes, interviews, your job search and more?
 Below is a list of resources we hope you find helpful.

 - Referrals and networking opportunities with local employers

 - Job or Internship Placement Assistance

-We offer in person or virtual assistance with our Career Café Staff.
-Please contact Lisa Petty at firstname.lastname@example.org or (530) 242-7572to set up an appointment.
+We offer in person or virtual assistance with our Career Café staff.
+Please contact Mia Olvera at firstname.lastname@example.org or (530) 242-7607 to set up an appointment.

 Below are links to resources to help you in your job search.
 They are provided for informational purposes.

 There are limited employment opportunities on campus for students attending Shasta College.
 The best time of the year to find a campus job is early in the Fall or Spring semesters.
 There are three types of campus jobs:

 - Regular Campus Jobs are positions on campus that are funded by individual departments that need student assistants or tutors.
 You must be enrolled in at least six (6) units.
 Not all campus jobs are posted on the Job Board.
 For the majority of regular campus jobs, it is best to contact the departments directly to see if they have any openings.